oist/optinist/docs/gui/visualize.md

 ```

 ## saving plot as image file
-You can save created plots in svg, png, jpeg, or webp format.
+You can save plots in SVG, PNG, JPEG, or WEBP format.

-Please select the format and set the file name on the the SaveFig section in left panel.
+Please select the format and set the file name on the the `SaveFig` section in left panel.
 Then click the camera mark in the plotting box.

 <p align="center">
 <img width="600px" src="../_static/visualize/save_fig.png" alt="Save fig" />
 </p>

-Svg format saves the plot as a vector-based graphical format which may be convenient when you need high-resolution figures.
+SVG format saves the plot as a vector-based graphical format which may be convenient when you need high-resolution figures.